tarof429/stuckathome/vue/Part4_Components.md

 ## Introduction

 We know have a basic grasp of Vue.
-For example, if we have a list of items that we want to manage using Vue, our tasks are:
+Now lets look at a problem where we want to do something like hide and show details for items in a list.
+Below are the steps for how we might implement this, but as we'll see it has limitations.

 1. Create a Vue app and mount it to the DOM using an ID.
 2. Define data that returns something: